teuton-software/teuton/docs/install/README.md

 # Installation

-There are 2 types of nodes/hosts, so there are 2 installations:
+There are 2 types of nodes (hosts), so there are 2 installations:

 | ID | Software | Description |
 | -- | -------- | ----------- |
 | **T-node** | [Teuton installation](t-node.md) | T-NODE host monitors one or severals S-NODE hosts |
 | **S-node** | [SSH server installation](s-node.md) | S-NODE hosts are monitorized by T-NODE host |

-Read [modes of use](modes_of_use.md) to know more about differents T-NODE/S-NODE schemes.
+> Read [modes of use](modes_of_use.md) to know more about differents T-NODE/S-NODE schemes.

 ## Tested OS list